emmawalshdev/living-landscapes/README.md

 #### Buisiness Stories

 * As a team member, I want to see my skills and strengths clearly defined in an 'About' section so that our clients will know I'm qualified.
-    *
-    *
+    * A defined high to low colour palette is used to display each employees skills.
+    * A content block of text also compliments the progress bars.
 * As a team member who deals with enquiries, I want to to know the user's name, phone number and email address so that I can get in contact with them.
-    *
-    *
+    * The stated fields are marked required.

 * As a designer, I do not want prices to be posted online as quotes differ greatly dependending on the project and I really need to talk to the client first.
-    *
-    *
+    * Prices are not viewable on any section of the website.
+    * A description of the process is included in the blurb section of the 'Contact us' page.

-* As the CEO, I want all of our acheivements and past creations to be featured online. include testing grid for compatibility
+* As the CEO, I want all of our acheivements and past creations to be featured online.
-    *
+    * Awards acheived are diplayed on the hompage, with images of the projects visable on the 'Portfolio' page.

+    include testing grid for compatibility
 ### Browsers

-The site's reponsiveness was continuously monitored during the development stage using Chromes Dev Tools.
+The website's reponsiveness was continuously monitored , throughout the development stage of this project using Chromes Dev Tools.
 Further testing was done using Responsive Test Tool which allowed for testing on additional devices.
 Responsiveness was also tested using the Lambdatest App.
 ### Responsiveness / Mobile Friendly